Google suspends Parler social networking app from Play Store; Apple gives 24-hour warning | Technology

 Google suspends Parler social networking app from Play Store; Apple gives 24-hour warning

-Alphabet Inc's Google on Friday suspended the Parler social networking service from its app store, citing posts inciting violence and demanding “robust” content moderation from the app favored by many supporters of U.S. President Donald Trump.
-Apple Inc on Friday also gave the service 24 hours to submit a detailed moderation plan, pointing to participants using the service to coordinate Wednesday's siege of the U.S. Capitol building.
+Owners of the two biggest mobile app stores took action on Friday against the Parer social networking service because of posts inciting violence, with Alphabet Inc's Google removing it and Apple Inc warning it may do the same.
+Google said the app favored by many supporters of U.S. President Donald Trump must demonstrate "robust" content moderation if it wants to get back in the store.
+Apple gave the service 24 hours to submit a detailed moderation plan, pointing to participants using the service to coordinate Wednesday's siege of the U.S. Capitol building.

 In a statement, Google said that "for us to distribute an app through Google Play, we do require that apps implement robust moderation for egregious content.
 In light of this ongoing and urgent public safety threat, we are suspending the app’s listings from the Play Store until it addresses these issues."
 In a letter from Apple's App Store review team to Parler seen by Reuters, Apple cited participants of the mob storming the U.S. Capitol building on Wednesday.